banach-space/cpp-tutor/README.md

 The examples presented here are meant to highlight (and sometimes exploit) the specifics and quirks of the language.
 To this end, the presented examples may exhibit undefined or implementation specific behaviour, or implement solutions that are against good coding practices.
+This is done for educational purposes only!

 Status
 --------